Florida rejects 41% of new math textbooks, citing critical race theory among its reasons - KESQ

 Reasons for rejecting textbooks included references to critical race theory, “inclusions of Common Core, and the unsolicited addition of Social Emotional Learning (SEL) in mathematics,” the release states.

+Some schools around the country have recently used SEL strategies to help students cope with stress and the impacts of the Covid-19 pandemic.
+The Collaborative for Academic, Social and Emotional Learning defines SEL as a teaching framework aimed at helping “young people and adults acquire and apply the knowledge, skills, and attitudes to develop healthy identities, manage emotions and achieve personal and collective goals, feel and show empathy for others, establish and maintain supportive relationships, and make responsible and caring decisions.”

+More than a dozen states have set standards for teaching SEL in grade schools, according to the National Conference of State Legislatures.
+But as more states consider SEL strategies, conservative groups have claimed critical race theory is embedded into the framework.

-Critical race theory has become politicized in recent years, with opponents arguing the area of study is based on Marxism and is a threat to the American way of life.
-But scholars who study it say critical race theory explores the ways in which a history of inequality and racism in the United States continues to impact American society today.
+Critical race theory has become widely politicized in recent years.
+Opponents argue the area of study is based on Marxism and is a threat to the American way of life.
+But scholars who study it say it explores the ways in which a history of inequality and racism in the United States has continued to impact American society today.

+“Critical race theory is a practice.
+It’s an approach to grappling with a history of White supremacy that rejects the belief that what’s in the past is in the past, and that the laws and systems that grow from that past are detached from it,” said Kimberlé Crenshaw, a founding critical race theorist and a law professor who teaches at UCLA and Columbia University.

+Educators in multiple states have argued critical race theory is generally not included in grade school teaching.

+Jeremy Young, senior manager of the Free Expression and Education program at PEN America, said the textbook rejections in Florida raise questions on whether decisions are being made based on teaching or politics.

+“The rejections come in the midst of a multipronged effort to undermine faith in public schooling, and invoke terms that have become buzzwords for justifying censorship, but which remain vague and ill-defined,” Young said.
+“Math textbooks’ merit should be evaluated in terms of how effectively they help students learn mathematical concepts.”

-Florida banned the teaching of critical race theory in schools in June, 2021.
-At the time, Gov. Ron DeSantis said that allowing critical race theory in schools would teach children that “the country is rotten and that our institutions are illegitimate.”
+In Florida, lawmakers banned the teaching of critical race theory in schools in June 2021.
+At the time, DeSantis said allowing critical race theory in schools would teach children that “the country is rotten and that our institutions are illegitimate.”

 Florida also banned teaching material from the 1619 Project, the New York Times’ Pulitzer Prize-winning project to reframe American history around the date of August 1619, when the first slave ship arrived on America’s shores.